 Casey Mittelstadt, Buffalo

 The 19-year-old’s place in the lineup became a little clearer with the trade of centre Ryan O’Reilly.
 Mittelstadt scored 30 points in 34 games for the University of Minnesota, led the WJC in scoring with 11 points and had a successful first taste of NHL action at the end of the 2017-18 season, posting five points in six games.
-Mittelstadt is set up to have a successful rookie season with the Sabres.
+Mittelstadt is set up to have a successful rookie season with the Sabres as their second-line centre.

 “You’re always excited about Casey’s hockey sense and his skill level,” Sabres GM Jason Botterill told the Buffalo News.
 “Those are things that we’ve talked a lot about with our group here in Buffalo, improving our team speed and improving our team skill level.”